obriencj/obriencj.github.io/source/projects/motorcycle/tu250x-kickstart/index.md

 The kickstart shaft mounts through the right side of the crank case, just above the hole for the shift lever rod.

-Grease the kickstart shaft, and install smaller sliding gear onto the shaft.
+Lubricate the kickstart shaft, and install the smaller sliding ratchet gear onto it.
 Take care to line up the small dots that are impressed upon the shaft and the gear.
-Follow them with the tension spring and its large washer.
+Follow this with the tension spring and its large washer.
 The shaft can then be slid through the case where we will continue on the other side.
-Note that in this picture the gear guide and stopper are already installed -- I found it easier to install those parts after the next step.

 [{% img right https://lh5.googleusercontent.com/-GUab07WGukU/U9-08AupG_I/AAAAAAAAQJc/fkMISI9NODs/s400/DSC00098.JPG 400 300 Return spring, guide, and circlip %}](https://picasaweb.google.com/lh/photo/-I6Ag3DLMJvMPw9fBd3ZX490Bmq-8q5KVhdpQ6O0Fv4?feat=embedwebsite)
 From the inside face of the right crank case, attach the return spring to the case and through the hole in the kickstart shaft.
 Set the spring guide into the spring with the angular end facing out.
-If the curved end is left facing out, the spring may escape the guide.
+If the guide is installed backwards (with the curved end facing out) the spring may escape the guide.
 Install the circlip to retain the guide.
-At this point, there should not be any tension on the return spring.
+At this point, there should not yet be any tension on the return spring.

 [{% img right https://lh5.googleusercontent.com/-qIIJSCnXm9o/U9-09kVffoI/AAAAAAAAQJY/CqEBy6sYhQI/s400/DSC00096.JPG 400 300 Temporarily attached kickstart lever for testing of action %}](https://picasaweb.google.com/lh/photo/H9mygTEKmkTzEw0TfsNmNI90Bmq-8q5KVhdpQ6O0Fv4?feat=embedwebsite)
 Temporarily attach the kickstart lever onto the kickstart shaft, pointing towards roughly 3 o'clock.
-With your left hand, rotate the shaft counter clock wise, which will put tension onto the return spring and rotating the sliding gear's guide into its correct "home" position.
-At this point, hold the lever in place and attach the stopper and guide plates by bolting it to the crank case.
-You can then slowly relax your hold on the lever, allowing the sliding gear to meet the guide plate and stop itself against the stopper plate.
+With your left hand, rotate the shaft counter clock wise, which will put tension onto the return spring and rotate the sliding gear's guide into its correct "home" position.
+At this position, hold the lever in place and attach the stopper and guide plates by bolting them to the crank case.
+You can then slowly relax your hold on the lever, allowing the sliding gear to engage the the guide plate and come to rest pressing itself against the stopper plate.

-I found this method to be significantly easier to manage than attaching the guide and stopper plates first and attempting to put a quarter turn onto the return spring with pliers before installing the return spring guide.
+I found this method to be significantly easier to manage than the documented one of attaching the guide and stopper plates first and attempting to put a quarter turn of tension onto the return spring using pliers before installing the return spring guide.
 I hope that it saves you some frustration as well.

 [{% img right https://lh6.googleusercontent.com/-JmoNKjYxQtA/U9-07OZu08I/AAAAAAAAQGA/JvL8p-2-PPo/s400/DSC00099.JPG 400 300 Sliding gear, guide, and stopper %}](https://picasaweb.google.com/lh/photo/RG9bm_BiNfZfcnO0Ecn9ZI90Bmq-8q5KVhdpQ6O0Fv4?feat=embedwebsite)
 Verify that the shaft rotates cleanly, with the sliding gear moving